Can Probiotics Slow Down the Progress of HIV/AIDS?

 In ACTG A5350, a probiotic called Visbiome (made by Exegi Pharma), which is a mix of four strains of Lactobacilli, three strains of Bifidobacteria, and one strain of Streptococcus thermophilus will be assessed in individuals with suppressed viral loads and CD4 counts above 200.
 [But, as the maker’s name suggests, is “pharmaceutical.” or not the best probiotic possible on the market.]

-- Increases microbe diversity in the gut microbiome
+- Increase microbe diversity in the gut microbiome;

 A separate study of the same probiotic is also enrolling at two sites in Toronto, Canada.
 This study is primarily looking to see if immune activation, inflammation and microbial translocation can be positively affected by probiotics.
 It’s enrolling men who are virally suppressed with a CD4 count that is below 350, as well as those who are treatment-naïve and ready to begin antiretroviral therapy.
-It’s hypothesized that probiotics, in this case Visbiome, may boost the immune function for these individuals.
+It’s hypothesized that probiotics may boost the immune function for these individuals (in this case the probiotic Visbiome).

 As with the ACTG study, this study was spurred by recent research on the important role the microbiome plays in HIV disease and the potential that probiotics may have in this process.
 Rupert Kahn, Primary Investigator and Clinician Scientist at the University Health stated, “We are very excited to work with the HIV community on this trial, since clinical testing of complementary therapies has been identified as a research priority by people living with HIV in Ontario, and the preliminary probiotic work in primate models has been so promising.”